-The Greatest Arab Singers of the 20th Century
+Who Were the Greatest Arab Singers of the 20th Century?

 Arabs are known for their love of music which is reflected in their successful music industry.
 The most famous Arab singers not only had the love of the Arab people but achieved success outside the Arab world as well.
-This article will present some of the Arab Singer icons from that golden age of music.
+As we reflect on the years past this New Year, this article presents some of the most famous Arab vocalists from that golden age of music.

 So, be ready to feed your ears some “tarab” (ecstasy)!